Construction UpdateReptile Building is Sssssslithering Right Along

 The first area to be completed is the Defining Moments classroom, which will function as a staging area for theming smaller exhibits.

-By September, the construction fences will come down and Zoo visitors will see a new outdoor monkey exhibit, the Beastro’s face lift and attractive exterior finishes.
+By Summer 2018, the construction fences will come down and Zoo visitors will see a new outdoor monkey exhibit, the Beastro’s face lift and attractive exterior finishes.

 Your gift is needed to make the World of Reptiles a reality!
 When you partner with the Virginia Zoo, you are investing in one of the most popular family-friendly destinations in Hampton Roads.
 Your support will allow the Zoo to remain a treasured institution serving the needs of the community and the animals that depend on us.